 That being said, this wasn’t as much of a problem in previous Neptunia games.
 I still completed a lot of these quest in Neptunia Victory because there’s a part of me that enjoys tracking down optional boss fights and such.
 Unfortunately, Re;Birth1 needed to come along and over complicate the process.
 Instead of the easy to use (albeit poorly explained) scout system used in Victory, the Re;Birth series used the remake system, which meant that you needed to find the plans to construct new dungeons, items, locations, weapons, fucking everything!
 Once you found these plans, you needed to gather a bunch of items drops in order to either create or unlock whatever needs to be created.
 Most of this is just busy work for the sake of having busy work, and doesn’t really add anything to the game.

 On top of this, the game has a list of dungeons you’ve traveled in, and a list of monsters you’ve encountered.
 The dungeons list will tell you which monsters can be encountered in said dungeon, and the monster list will tell you which items the monsters have dropped.
-What is missing, however, is a list of enemy drops, and which monsters drop them, or which dungeons you can pick them up in.
+What is missing, however, is a list of item drops, and which monsters drop them, or which dungeons you can pick them up in.
 Considering there are ways to change the item drops in specific dungeons, and the fact that you can get some items through the Stella Dungeon mini-game, this will often lead to you having one of a a particular item without you knowing how you got it.

 Oh, and I should probably talk about the Stella Dungeon… it sucks.
-It’s comparable to the Norende restoration sidequest in Bravely Default in that make progress in it plays itself in the background, and is basically a skinner box tactic that tries to trick you into thinking it’s added content.
-The Stella Dungeon is a bit different from Norende in that you can give Stella certain items and equipment to increase her chances, and that said equipment can be loss if Stella doesn’t make it through a mission.
+It’s comparable to the Norende restoration sidequest in Bravely Default in that it plays itself in the background, and is basically a skinner box tactic that tries to trick you into thinking it’s added content.
+The Stella Dungeon is a bit different from Norende in that you can give Stella certain items and equipment to increase her chances, and that said equipment can be lost if Stella doesn’t make it through a mission.
 All this means is that you will end up having her retread the same missions multiple times to get her equipment back, while you see which ones she can clear through trial and error.
 It adds nothing to the game, and is a waste of time.

 My experience with Neptunia Re;Birth2 was me alternating between “hey, this is kinda fun” and “OH MY GOD THIS IS SO BORING!!!”
 And the weirdest part is, both these reactions were in response to the same content.
 There weren’t really any parts where the game was different in terms of gameplay either, and that’s why I can’t say Neptunia Re;Birth2 is a bad game.
 What I can say, however, is that it is a bad remake.
 Rather than thinking about how best to design Re;Birth2 in a way that enhances Mk2’s experience, they decided to pigeonhole it into the exact same model used for Victory and Re;Birth1.
 This results in three games that look the same, sound the same, and play the same, as opposed to three different games that have made significant improvements and changes between one another.